ajitrajasekharan/bert_pretrain_wrapper/README.md

 - MAX_PREDICTIONS_PER_SEQ - should match what was used in step 4.
 - TRAIN_BATCH_SIZE - 64/32/16 based on memory availability
 - MAX_SEQ_LENGTH - should match what was used in step 4.
-- NUM_TRAIN_STEPS - I did 100k for < 20; 500k < 40; and 30k for rest.
+- NUM_TRAIN_STEPS - ~500k.
 This may need to be done based on how the cum distribution of words shifts - we don’t want the histogram tails to be too short.
 - NUM_WARMUP_STEPS - this is 1% of train steps for the first checkpoint.
 0 for all subsequent trainings
 - MAX_EVAL_STEPS - number of evaluations.
 Only the last evaluation results  are saved though.
 I haven't figured how to make it save all eval results.
 - SAVE_CHECK_POINT_STEPS - too many checkpoints can cause us to run out of diskspace if we are low on it.
 I did checkpointing every 5k steps